-My Greatest Desire’s Making Positive Impact on People –Dr. Okiche
+My greatest desire’s making positive impact on people –Dr. Okiche

 What are some of the lessons learnt?

-Flexibility an adaptability are crucial in this sector.
+Flexibility and adaptability are crucial in this sector.
 Learning from feedback, understanding market trends, and being agile in response to challenges have been invaluable lessons.

 What are you looking forward to in the sector?